Japan's Overtourism Crisis: The Hidden Costs of Tourism Boom

 Kyoto's Shodenji Temple (正伝寺) is a great example of a lesser-known destination that has an amazing history and is free from overcrowding.

-Visitors who want to skip the Tokyo crowds can explore the peaceful neighborhood of Yanaka (谷中).
+Visitors to Tokyo who want to skip the crowds can explore the peaceful neighborhood of Yanaka (谷中).
 This Tokyo neighborhood has kept its rustic charm, offering a peaceful retreat from the city.

 If you would like to know more about how to ease the effects of overtourism, check out our article on the countermeasures to overtourism.